appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/github-login.md

 ## Register OAuth App on GitHub

-To enable GitHub Sign in, login to your [GitHub Account](https://github.com) and follow the steps below:
+To enable GitHub Sign in, log in to your [GitHub Account](https://github.com) and follow the steps below:

-1. In you profile drop-down, navigate to the *Settings> Developer Settings> OAuth Apps* and click on Register an Application to create a new OAuth app
+1. In your profile drop-down, navigate to *Settings> Developer Settings> OAuth Apps* and click on Register an Application to create a new OAuth app

 ![Click to expand](</img/Github_Reg_App.png>)

 2. Configure the following OAuth Credentials for a web application:

-    1. **Homepage URL:** the domain on which you are hosting Appsmith with HTTPS (Eg: `https://app.appsmith.com`).
+    1. **Homepage URL:** the domain on which you host Appsmith with HTTPS (Eg: `https://app.appsmith.com`).

     2. **Authorization Callback URL:** append `/login/oauth2/code/github` to the Homepage URL (Eg: `https://app.appsmith.com/login/oauth2/code/github`).